Diasf333/BIOINF_AISBG_G13/README.md

 # BIOINF_AISBG

-Grupo 13
+Group 13

-Repositorio criado por:
+Repository created by:

-*  André Dias Ferreira - PG55127
+- André Dias Ferreira - PG55127
-*  André Sá Gomes - A97401
+- André Sá Gomes - A97401
-*  João Manuel Barbosa Lima - PG55701
+- João Manuel Barbosa Lima - PG55701

-No âmbito da UC Análise Inteligente em Sistemas de "Big Data" do mestrado de Bioinformática, no ano letivo 2024-2025.
-Repositorio tem como objetivo armazenar os scripts e os dados das bases de dados apos o seu tratamento.
+-
+This repository was created as part of the course "Intelligent Analysis in Big Data Systems" in the Master's program in Bioinformatics during the 2024-2025 academic year.

+Its purpose is to store scripts and processed database files after data treatment.